 - Two times more likely to have a boost in self-esteem***

 * No refund of any price difference in treatment.
-90 days begins from date in which ClinCheck treatment plan is approved by doctor.
+The 90 days begins on date of ClinCheck treatment plan approval by doctor.

 ** With weekly aligner changes, compared with two-week aligner wear.